Equifax Security Breach Information

 Reputable companies would never send e-mails asking you to provide confidential information via e-mail.
 Clicking links within these messages could place malicious files or applications on your computer.
 If you receive any suspect messages, do not reply to the e-mail.
 Instead, delete the message from your inbox.

-Benchmark is participating in a new anti-fraud program that aims to protect consumers from fake check scams.
-Read the press release for more information about this effort.
+For several years, Benchmark has been participating in an anti-fraud program that aims to protect consumers from fake check scams.
+Read the press release for more information about this ongoing effort.

 To report a lost or stolen Benchmark debit card: